 A good intuition for the concept of dimension conservation comes from the linear case, in which $f: \RR^{D_1} \rightarrow \RR^{D_2}$ is a linear transformation and $S \subseteq \RR^{D_1}$ is a linear subspace.
 In this case, the \emph{Rank-Nullity Theorem} from elementary linear algebra states that

-The same statement also holds if we replace $\dim(f^{-1}(0))$ by $\dim(f^{-1}(t))$, with $t$ being any point in the image of $f$.
+The same statement also holds if we replace $f^{-1}(0)$ by $f^{-1}(t)$, with $t$ being any point in the image of $f$.
 Thus, for linear transformations, any loss of dimension when moving from a set $S$ to its image, is accounted for by the dimension of the fibers above points in the image.
 The image conservation in Lemma~\ref{lem:dim2} is a weaker since it is only an inequality, but it applies to the more general class of $\sigma$-semianalytic functions.

-\begin{proof}[Proof of Lemma~\ref{lem:dim2}] We know that $S$ is a countable union of manifolds, and at least one of these, which we denote by $S_1$, has the maximal dimension $\dim(S_1)=\dim(S)$.
+\begin{proof}[Proof of \cref{lem:dim2}] We know that $S$ is a countable union of manifolds, and at least one of these, which we denote by $S_1$, has the maximal dimension $\dim(S_1)=\dim(S)$.
 This equality shall enable us to argue about $\dim(S)$ by arguing only about $\dim(S_1)$.

-Let $r$ be the maximal rank of the differential of $f_{|S_1}$, and fix some $s_0\in S_1$ so that the differential of $f_{|S_1}$ at $s_0$ has rank $r$.
-The set of $s\in S_1$ whose differential has rank $r$ is open, and so there is a neighborhood $V$ of $s_0$, in which $f$ has constant rank $r$.
+Let $r$ be the maximal rank of the differential of $f_{|S_1}$.
+Fix some $s_1\in S_1$ so that the differential of $f_{|S_1}$ at $s_1$ has rank $r$.
+The set of $s\in S_1$ whose differential has rank $r$ is open, and so there is a neighborhood $V$ of $s_1$, such that $V\cap S_1 $ is a manifold of the same dimension as $S_1$, and the restriction of $f$ to $V\cap S_1 $ has constant rank $r$.
 Consider the restriction of $f$ to $V\cap S_1$, denoted by $f_{|V \cap S_1}$.
-By the constant rank theorem \cite{lee2013smooth}, if $f_{|V \cap S_1}$ is a projection, up to a diffeomorphic change of coordinates.
+By the constant rank theorem \cite{lee2013smooth}, $f_{|V \cap S_1}$ is a projection, up to a diffeomorphic change of coordinates.
 Since diffeomorphisms of manifolds preserve dimensions, and projections (like all linear transformations) satisfy dimension conservation as in \eqref{eq:dim_conservation}, this implies that locally we have dimension conservation: for all $t\in f(V\cap S_1)$,